 San Antonio, Texas·Community College·Official program page ↗

-Palo Alto College in San Antonio, TX requires the Health Sciences Reasoning Test (HSRT) for admission to its Dental Hygiene program.
-Palo Alto College uses the HSRT to narrow the applicant pool from the top 45 to the top 30 selected for the program.
-There is no published minimum, but scoring in the top third of applicants is the target.
+Palo Alto College (Alamo Colleges District) in San Antonio, TX requires the Health Sciences Reasoning Test (HSRT) for admission to its Dental Hygiene AAS program.
+Palo Alto College (part of the Alamo Colleges District) uses a multi-stage selection process for Dental Hygiene.
+Applicants are first ranked by Science GPA, then overall GPA, then observation hours.
+The top 45 qualified applicants are invited to sit for the HSRT.
+After HSRT scores are ranked, the top 30 are offered seats.
+In the event of a tie, the HSRT "Evaluation" sub-score is used as the tiebreaker.
 The HSRT is a critical thinking exam — it tests reasoning ability, not science or medical content knowledge.

 33